Bithero-Agency/serialize-d/packages/json/readme.md

     Note: currently the order of properties / elements is important: the data that denotes the type needs to always come first.

+    Note: currently all classes that should be deserializeable via this feature needs an default constructor; i.e. `this() {}`.

 ## Roadmap

 - support pretty printing